JohanViljoen/PopSim/README.md

 # PopSim
-Code to simulate the establishment, spreading and equilibrium levels of monogenic mutations in diploid populations.
+Code to simulate the establishment, proliferation and equilibrium levels of monogenic mutations in diploid populations.

 Operating System: Microsoft Windows

 Language: Delphi 6